 How Many Kinds of Ramen Are There?

-As I mentioned before, the early form of ramen is made from three basic elements, and the modern ingredients and cooking method have paved the way for many novel variations.
+As I mentioned before, the early form of ramen is made from three basic elements, and modern ingredients and cooking methods have paved the way for numerous ramen variations.
 Yet, there are 4 ramen representatives you need to know.

 1. Tonkotsu Ramen